ProlificLabs/autosync/README.md

 *   **`appliedPatches, err := autosync.UpdateToState(d, newStateMap)`**: Calculates the JSON patch needed to transform the document's current state to `newStateMap`, applies it, and returns the patches.

 ### Example Usage Snippet:

+This demonstrates basic usage within a Go program.
+You would integrate this logic into your application where needed.

 ```go
 package main